Karina5005/Learning-CPP/README.md

 # Learning-C
-My little lab work done in C to improve skills
+My little projects done in C to improve skills